January gallery guide - NewsBreak

 FOG Design + Art

 FOG is an exhilarating opportunity for locals to take the pulse of the global art world, showcasing the Bay Area as a major force.
-The annual smorgasbord of over 45 fine art galleries and design studios returns for its ninth edition January 19-22, at Fort Mason’s Festival Pavilion.
+The annual smorgasbord of over 45 fine art galleries and design studios returns for its ninth edition Jan.
+19-22 at Fort Mason’s Festival Pavilion.
 Bay Area fixtures like Fraenkel Gallery and Ratio 3 are joined by a handful of those exhibiting at FOG for the first time, including San Francisco’s Casemore Gallery.
-National and international exhibitors include travelers from as near as Los Angeles and New York to as far as Madrid and Monte Carlo.
-The weekend-long fair also boasts a robust schedule of programming, including a celebration of the late local painter Joan Brown — whose career retrospective is currently on view at SFMOMA — a panel on the art of Hip Hop and a deep dive into the future of art and artificial intelligence.
-Fort Mason Festival Pavilion, 2 Marina Blvd., S.F. $30-35. fogfair.com
+National and international exhibitors include travelers from Los Angeles and New York to Madrid and Monte Carlo.
+The weekend-long fair also boasts a robust schedule of programming, including a celebration of the late local painter Joan Brown, whose career retrospective is currently on view at SFMOMA; a panel on the art of hip hop; and a deep dive into the future of art and artificial intelligence.
+Fort Mason Festival Pavilion, 2 Marina Blvd., S.F. $30-$35. fogfair.com

 Cardinal Index

-Brand-new gallery and performance space House of Seiko opens its doors in the Mission Jan.
-14, with a group exhibition titled “Cardinal Index.”
+New gallery and performance space House of Seiko opens in the Mission Jan.
+14 with a group exhibition titled “Cardinal Index.”
 The show features work by Ishan Clemenco, Colter Jacobsen, Rumi Koshino, Kennedy Morgan, Marisa Takal, Sam Shoemaker, Davina Semo and Syd Yocom.
 “My decision was to involve people who have a deep love for, and actual attachment to the Bay Area, whether they live here or not,” said curator Cole Solinger.
-House of Seiko was co-founded by Solinger, who previously co-founded San Francisco gallery Delaplane, and Nicolas Torres, founder of popular San Francisco bars True Laurel and Buddy, where Solinger also curates exhibitions.
-In the future, Solinger and Torres aim to continue showcasing hometown heroes as well as bringing art from around the world to the Bay Area, in the hopes of broadening the local community.
-“I think it’s the roll of a gallery to genuinely provide an open door and work to demolish the alienation that exists in a lot of contemporary art,” Solinger said.
+House of Seiko was co-founded by Solinger, who previously co-founded San Francisco gallery Delaplane, and Nicolas Torres, founding partner of popular San Francisco bars True Laurel and Buddy, where Solinger also curates exhibitions.
+In the future, Solinger and Torres aim to continue showcasing hometown heroes and bring art from around the world to the Bay Area in the hopes of broadening the local community.
+“I think it’s the role of a gallery to genuinely provide an open door and work to demolish the alienation that exists in a lot of contemporary art,” Solinger said.
 House of Seiko, 3109 22nd St., S.F.
 Opening reception Jan.
 14, 6-10 p.m.
 Free. houseofseiko.info

 Christopher M. Tandy’s third solo show at Glass Rice, “Give My Bones to the Raven,” is their most ambitious yet — but it’s a slow burn.
-The first room features a selection of Tandy’s drawings on layered transparencies and inkjet prints, semi-abstractions produced mostly through automatic gestures, possess a sculptural quality in their depth.
-These are complimented by a handful of smaller assemblages, Tandy’s constructs from a host of found objects, from animal bones and computer parts to lava rock and broken glass, often morphing depending on the space they occupy.
-All of this somewhat primes, but cannot fully prepare, visitors for the second, green-lighted space, housing a large installation-assemblage Tandy created on-site throughout the month of December, featuring an immersive sound component, recording, resonating and refracting the ambient noise of the gallery and the street outside.
+The first room features a selection of Tandy’s drawings on layered transparencies and inkjet prints, semi-abstractions produced mostly through automatic gestures that possess a sculptural quality in their depth.
+These are complemented by a handful of smaller assemblages Tandy’s constructs from a host of found objects, from animal bones and computer parts to lava rock and broken glass, often morphing depending on the space they occupy.
+All of this somewhat primes, but can’t fully prepare, visitors for the second, green-lighted space, housing a large installation Tandy created onsite in December, featuring an immersive sound component, recording, resonating and refracting the ambient noise of the gallery and the street outside.
 Layering and fluidity are key to Tandy’s approach to concepts of queerness and the limitations of human sensory perception, which the artist seeks to expand.
-Glass Rice, 808 Sutter St, S.F.
+Glass Rice, 808 Sutter St., S.F.
 Free. glassrice.com

 Comments / 0